introdh2016/labs/network.md

 Window -> Filters -> Library (double click) -> Topology -> Ego Network
 ```

 This allows us to see the local neighborhood of a given node.
-Type in `500018666` to select
+Type in `347US483` to select
-the neighborhood of Georgia O'Keefe.
+the neighborhood of Brown vs Board of Education.
 You can modify the visualization by choosing how many
-degrees of seperation to include, and whether you want to add Georgia O'Keefe directly to
+degrees of seperation (Depth) to include, and whether you want to add the case directly to
-the graphic.
+the graphic (With Self).

 #Related Readings